Mortgages for Firefighters

 Second jobs and overtime

 It’s not uncommon for firefighters to have variable pay due to overtime or a second job.
-When it comes to calculating affordability based on these factors, each lender has their own method.
+Each lender has its own method of calculating affordability based on these factors.

-Usually, if you have a second job, you’ll need to provide payslips for the past three months if you’re on PAYE or at least two years’ accounts if self-employed.
+Usually, if you have a second job, you’ll need to provide payslips for the past three months if you’re on PAYE or at least two years’ accounts if you are self-employed.

 If you don’t yet have two years of accounts, don’t worry.
-Once again, specialist lenders are available who will consider a self-employed mortgage with one years’ accounts, or less, in some circumstances.
+Once again, specialist lenders who will consider a self-employed mortgage with one year’s accounts or less in some circumstances are available.

 Typical interest rates

-Interest rates can change at any time and the rate you’re offered is largely dependent on your individual circumstances.
+Interest rates can change at any time and the rate you’re offered largely depends on your circumstances.

-The table below provides an indication of the best rates currently available.
+The table below indicates the best rates currently available.

 Looking for more rates and deals?